Knguyen-dev/cs-notes/Python/Django-Notes/my-first-django/my_first_django/README.md

 5. Manually select the python interpreter (python.exe) in your virtual environment to fix path errors
 6. python manage.py runserver; Runs django app, like liveserver

+# Migrations:

+-   Database migrations commands allow us to commits or changes to the database our project is using.
+    On running our first migration command, the Django app will create a database for us
+    1. python manage.py makemigrations; detect changes to database models and creates .py files that have code to apply those changes you made to them to the actual database.
+    2. python manage.py migrate; Applies changes to the database, so reads those migration.py files and runs them.

+# Databases:

+-   Django has its own ORM.
+So we can interact with the database using object oriented programming, and to do this, we represent the objects in our tables as classes or 'models'.
+Besides this django allows us to use different databases without changing our code, so you could have an sqlite database for testing, and a postgres database for production, and the code to query both of those could be the same.

+1. Define your models in blog/models.py.
+2. After making changes to your models.
+Do 'python manage.py makemigrations' to create the files that can change your database accordingly.
+Then do 'python manage.py migrate' to run those files and apply those changes to your database.

+# Admin Page:

+-   Place where you can keep track and manage data on your site.
+It allows us to do a lot of backend work very easily.
+-   Create an admin user so you can login:
+    1. python manage.py createsuperuser (remember you need to have a database or run 'python manage.py migrate' which makes one)
+    2. You'll be prompted an email and password, so here I put "knguyen44", "knguyensky@gmail.com", and "password".
+       Go to admin route on your site, and you'll be able to login now.

 # Project Structure

 1. manage.py: Allows us to run console commands
 2. settings.py: Where we change different settings and configurations of the site.
 3. urls.py: Sets up mapping of certain urls for our user
 4. wsgi.py: How our py web app and server communication.
+5. asgi.py: For asynchronous web apps and servers to communicate with each toher.

 # Apps: